open-estuary/estuary/doc/UEFI_Manual.4D02.md

        Press any key except "enter" key to enter into UEFI main menu.
 Select "Boot Manager"->EFI Internal Shell.

-       the newest edk2 base code does not support the ifconfig command in "ebl", if we must set the IP address,the comand is:

        `ifconfig -s eth0 static <IP address> <mask> <gateway>`

        e.g.: